 Misdemeanor trials are handled differently from felony cases.
 Misdemeanor hearings can move relatively quickly through the court system – often taking less than a year.
 There will be many court dates, but those court dates are often grouped closer together in time.
 Most defendants plead guilty in misdemeanor cases, and that guilty plea can happen in any of those court dates.

 Since the punishments are potentially so harsh and lengthy for felonies, it is crucial that the court follows strict procedures.
 This helps protect the rights of the defendant.
 By having strict rules and adhering to them, the court can help ensure fair treatment for anyone being tried for such a serious offense.
+The possibility of a case being thrown out as a “mistrial” is always present in a felony case, so the administrators of the court and the teams of attorneys are always on their guard to make sure the case is being conducted according to the letter of the law.
+Hence the numerous possible objections from the attorneys, be they sustained or overruled.
+The legal experts at Donnellon, Donnellon & Miller are vigilant about making sure their clients receive a fair trial.
+Even the smallest potential misstep from the court catches our attorneys’ attention and is called out for review.

 Low-level felonies are generally related to property or drugs.
 Possession of small amounts of controlled substances, or sales of those substances in small amounts, is felonious, but considered low-level.
 Class H or Class I felonies include such property crimes as embezzlement, obtaining property by false pretenses, or larceny.
 A defendant may receive probation for such an offense.
 Sentences that are probationary may include house arrest, community service, counseling for substance abuse, or weekends in jail (but weekdays working and staying at home).
 Low-level felonies are often resolved with the use of plea deals to reduce charges.
 The maximum penalty for a Class I felony — the least serious type of felony — is two years in jail.
 In cases happening in the courts of Cincinnati, Ohio, a criminal lawyer can often fight for a significantly reduced sentence for a low-level felony.